BigDog: History

 Approximately 50 sensors are located on BigDog.
 These measure the attitude and acceleration of the body, motion, and force of joint actuators as well as engine speed, temperature and hydraulic pressure inside the robot's internal engine.
 Low-level control, such as position and force of the joints, and high-level control such as velocity and altitude during locomotion, are both controlled through the onboard computer.

 BigDog was featured in episodes of Web Junk 20 and Hungry Beast, and in articles in New Scientist, Popular Science, Popular Mechanics, and The Wall Street Journal.

 In September 2011 Boston Dynamics released video footage of a new generation of BigDog known as AlphaDog.
 The footage shows AlphaDog's ability to walk on rough terrain and recover its balance when kicked from the side.

-The refined equivalent has been designed by Boston Dynamics to exceed the BigDog in terms of capabilities and use to dismounted soldiers.
+The refined equivalent has been designed by Boston Dynamics to exceed BigDog in terms of capabilities and use to dismounted soldiers.

 In February 2012, with further DARPA support, the militarized Legged Squad Support System (LS3) variant of BigDog demonstrated its capabilities during a hike over a rough terrain.

 Starting in the summer of 2012, DARPA planned to complete the overall development of the system and refine its key capabilities in 18 months, ensuring its worth to dismounted warfighters before it is rolled out to squads operating in-theatre.
 BigDog must be able to demonstrate its ability to complete a 20 mi trail in 24 hours, without refuelling, while carrying a 325 lb load.
 A refinement of its vision sensors will also be conducted.

 At the end of February 2013, Boston Dynamics released video footage of a modified BigDog with an arm.
 The arm could pick up objects and throw them.
 The robot is relying on its legs and torso to help power the motions of the arm.
 It is believed that it can lift weights around 55 lb.
 This work was funded by the United States Army Research Laboratory and paved the way for integrating manipulators with quadrupeds as found on Spot, the spiritual successor of BigDog.

 Discontinuation

 At the end of December 2013, the BigDog project was discontinued.
 Despite hopes that it would one day work like a pack mule for US soldiers in the field, the gasoline-powered engine was deemed too noisy for use in combat, and it could be heard from hundreds of meters away.
-A similar project for an all-electric robot named Spot in 2016 was much quieter, but could only carry 45 lb.
-Both projects are no longer in progress, but the Spot was only released in 2020.
+A similar project in 2016 for an all-electric robot, named Spot, was much quieter, but could only carry 45 lb.
+Both projects are no longer in progress, but Spot was released in 2020.